jonathandreyer/PublisherSound/README.md

 # PublisherSound

 ## Goal
-Record a sound from input and publish on Clyp.it.
+Record a sound from input and publish on Whyp.it.

 ## Materiel used